1988 Porsche Tennis Grand Prix

-The 1988 Porsche Tennis Grand Prix was a women's tennis tournament played on indoor hard courts at the Filderstadt Tennis Centre in Filderstadt in West Germany and was part of the Category 4 tier of the 1988 WTA Tour.
+The 1988 Porsche Tennis Grand Prix was a women's tennis tournament played on indoor carpet courts at the Filderstadt Tennis Centre in Filderstadt in West Germany and was part of the Category 4 tier of the 1988 WTA Tour.
 It was the 11th edition of the tournament and was held from 10 October to 16 October 1988.
-First-seeded Martina Navratilova won the singles title, her third consecutive and fifth in total.
+First-seeded Martina Navratilova won the singles title, her third consecutive and fifth in total and earned $50,000 first-prize money.